 This MBean Configures JMSServerMBean A JMS server is configuration entity that acts as a management container for targeted destination resources (queues and topics) in a JMS system module.
 A JMS server's primary responsibility for its destinations is to maintain information on what persistent store is used for any persistent messages that arrive on the destinations, and to maintain the states of durable subscribers created on the destinations.
 As a container for targeted destinations, any configuration or run-time changes to a JMS server can affect all of its destinations.
 See JMSServerMBean in the WebLogic Server MBean Reference.
 JMSSystemResourceMBean A JMS system resource is a resource whose definition is part of the system configuration rather than an application.
 The descriptor for the resource is linked through the WebLogic configuration file, but resides in a separate descriptor file.
-See ${\tt JMSSystemResourceMBean}$ in the ${\it WebLogic\ Server\ MBean\ Reference}.$
+See JMSSystemResourceMBean in the WebLogic Server MBean Reference.

 This MBean Configures SubDeploymentMBean Subdeployments enable administrators to deploy some resources in a JMS module to a JMS server and other JMS resources to a server instance or cluster.
-Standalone queues of topics can only be targeted to a single JMS server.
-Whereas, connection factories, uniform distributed destinations (UDDs) and foreign servers can be targeted to one or more JMS servers one or more server instances, or to a cluster.
+Standalone queues or topics can only be targeted to a single JMS server.
+Whereas, connection factories, uniform distributed destinations (UDDs), and foreign servers can be targeted to one or more JMS servers, one or more server instances, or to a cluster.
 Therefore, standalone queues or topics cannot be associated with a subdeployment if other members of the subdeployment are targeted to multiple JMS servers.
 However, UDDs can be associated with such subdeployments since the purpose of UDDs is to distribute its members to multiple JMS servers in a domain.
-See SubDeploymentMBean in the WebLogic Server MBean Reference.
+See SubDeploymemtMBean in the $WebLogic\ Server\ MBean\ Reference$.
 JMSBean The top of the JMS module bean tree.
 JMS modules all have a JMSBean as their root bean (a bean with no parent).
 See JMSBean in the WebLogic Server MBean Reference.
 DestinationKeyBean Defines a unique sort order that destinations can apply to arriving messages.
 By default messages are sorted in FIFO (first-in, first-out) order, which sorts ascending based on each message's unique JMSMessageID.
-However, you can configure destination key to use a different sorting scheme fo a destination, such as LIFO (last-in, first-out).
+However, you can configure destination key to use a different sorting scheme for a destination, such as LIFO (last-in, first-out).
 See DestinationKeyBean in the WebLogic Server MBean Reference.
 DistributedQueueBean Defines a set of queues that are distributed on multiple JMS servers, but which are accessible as a single, logical topic to JMS clients.
 Distributed queues can help with load balancing and distribution, and have many of the same properties as standalone queues.
-See $\mbox{DistributedQueueBean}$ in the $\mbox{WebLogic Server}$ $\mbox{MBean Reference}.$
+See DistributedQueueBean in the WebLogic Server MBean Reference.